almightynassar/almighty-rpg-manager/src/assets/md/faq.md

  - **Spectral**:  The most common form of magic.
 Through sheer willpower, an individual can manifest a particular effect.
  - **Natural**: Because all lifeforce on Terrea originated from the Aether, some scholars are able to manipulate that energy directly.

 Sorcerers, Warlocks, and Wizards are not available as playable classes on Terrea.
 Mystics from Unearther Arcana is used to mimic Spectral abilities.
 Artificers use Primordial essence to power their magic-like technology.
-All other "magical" Class abilities can be considered Spectral in nature.
+All other "magical" Class abilities can be considered Natural in nature.

 ## Where can we go to buy equipment?